What Does it Take to Be a Graduate Teaching Assistant?

 - Teacher Assistant

 Graduate Teaching Assistant Job Outlook

-There were about 168,300 jobs for Graduate Teaching Assistant in 2016 (in the United States).
+In the United States, there were 168,300 jobs for Graduate Teaching Assistant in 2016.
 New jobs are being produced at a rate of 7.7% which is above the national average.
 The Bureau of Labor Statistics predicts 12,900 new jobs for Graduate Teaching Assistant by 2026.
 The BLS estimates 14,400 yearly job openings in this field.